dotnet/EntityFramework.Docs/entity-framework/core/get-started/aspnetcore/new-db.md

   **Tools > NuGet Package Manager > Package Manager Console**
 * Enter `Install-Package Microsoft.EntityFrameworkCore.SqlServer` in the PMC.

-Install the Entity Framework Tools to maintain the database:
+Install the Entity Framework Core Tools to maintain the database:

 * Enter `Install-Package Microsoft.EntityFrameworkCore.Tools` in the PMC.